rclone/rclone/docs/content/commands/rclone_serve_nfs.md

 ```
       --addr string                            IPaddress:Port or :Port to bind server to
       --dir-cache-time Duration                Time to cache directory entries for (default 5m0s)
-      --dir-perms FileMode                     Directory permissions (default 0777)
+      --dir-perms FileMode                     Directory permissions (default 777)
-      --file-perms FileMode                    File permissions (default 0666)
+      --file-perms FileMode                    File permissions (default 666)
       --gid uint32                             Override the gid field set by the filesystem (not supported on Windows) (default 1000)
   -h, --help                                   help for nfs
+      --nfs-cache-dir string                   The directory the NFS handle cache will use if set
       --nfs-cache-handle-limit int             max file handles cached simultaneously (min 5) (default 1000000)
+      --nfs-cache-type memory|disk|symlink     Type of NFS handle cache to use (default memory)
       --no-checksum                            Don't compare checksums on up/download
       --no-modtime                             Don't read/write the modification time (can speed things up)
       --no-seek                                Don't allow seeking in files
       --poll-interval Duration                 Time to wait between polling for changes, must be smaller than dir-cache-time and only on supported remotes (set 0 to disable) (default 1m0s)
       --read-only                              Only allow read-only access
       --uid uint32                             Override the uid field set by the filesystem (not supported on Windows) (default 1000)
-      --umask int                              Override the permission bits set by the filesystem (not supported on Windows) (default 2)
+      --umask FileMode                         Override the permission bits set by the filesystem (not supported on Windows) (default 002)
       --vfs-block-norm-dupes                   If duplicate filenames exist in the same directory (after normalization), log an error and hide the duplicates (may have a performance cost)
       --vfs-cache-max-age Duration             Max time since last access of objects in the cache (default 1h0m0s)
       --vfs-cache-max-size SizeSuffix          Max total size of objects in the cache (default off)